ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ### Kafka Stream Details
+I recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get familiar of why Kafka stream.

-Stream has the following capabilities:
+Kafka Stream has the following capabilities:
+* embedded library for your application to use
+* integrate tables of state with streams of events
-* Continuous real time flow of records
+* consume continuous real time flow of records and publish new flow
 * It supports exactly-once processing semantics to guarantee that each record will be processed once and only once even when there is a failure
 * Stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
 * Support stateful and windowing operations by processing one record at a time.
 * Can be integrated in java application and micro service.
 No need for separate processing cluster.
 It is a Java API.
 Stream app is done outside of the broker code!.
-* Elastic, highly scalable, fault tolerance
+* Elastic, highly scalable, fault tolerance, it can recover from failure
-* Deploy to container
+* Deploy as container to kubernetes or other orchestration platform

+From a component view kafka streaming application looks like:

+Kafka stream should be your future platform for asynchronous communication between your microservices to simplify interdependencies between them.

 ### Architecture